bridge-protocol/bridge-protocol-js/docs/integration-blockchain.md

 ---

 ### POST /blockchain/approveclaimpublish
-Approve the publishing of a claim in the Bridge Keyserver Contract on Ethereum.
+Approve the publishing of a verified claim in the Bridge Keyserver Contract on Ethereum.

 ##### Example Request:
 ```